nhaseley/groupchat-auth-nhaseley-yanaw02/README.md

 This project was a final project built off the foundations from Brown University's CS1515 Applied Cryptography Auth Project.

-Feel free to customize the sections and content based on your project's specifics!
+Feel free to play around and watch the magic of secure communication unfold!